-Nothing’s worse than the startling sound of a slamming door while you’re still half-asleep in bed, are in a meeting, are practicing meditation, or when you’ve finally put the baby to sleep.
+Nothing’s worse than the startling sound of a slamming door while you’re still half asleep in bed, are in a meeting, or when you’ve finally put the baby to sleep.
 Not to mention the mini heart attack it can cause when your front door is blown shut forcefully by strong winds.

-If this is an ongoing issue with your doors at home, then this article is for you.
-From practical tips like installing a door closer to smart DIY projects, we share the best ways to stop your doors from potential damage to their alignment, frames and windows as a result of excessive slamming.
+If slamming is an ongoing issue with your doors at home, then this article is for you.
+From practical tips like installing a door closer to easy DIY projects, we share the best ways to stop doors from slamming and protect them from damage.